nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="introduction"></a>
 ## Welcome to HEY MATEz
-As a Club leader, are you struggling to **keep track of the ever-changing members** of your club as well as **manage the mountain of tasks** that have to be completed?
-Or perhaps it is a challenge to **keep track of the increasing number of tasks** and be able to **assign these tasks to members efficiently**.
+As a Club Leader, are you struggling to **keep track of the ever-changing members** of your club as well as **manage the mountain of tasks** that have to be completed?
+Or perhaps is it a challenge to **keep track of the increasing number of tasks** and be able to **assign these tasks to members efficiently**?

 HEY MATEz is a desktop application to get rid of your woes by allowing you to **track members** and **tasks** within the club **efficiently and easily**!
 It is